bradmccoydev/self-service-sdk/templates/aws/README.md

 ## Template Process

-When you run the docker container via docker-compose up, it will perform the following steps:
+When you run the docker container via docker-compose up, the deploy script runs which performs the following steps:
 1. Read the inputs script to get the values you provided
 2. Check that all variables, source files etc are available
-3. Build the microservice binary
+3. Download any dependencies (specified in the go.mod file)
-4. Zip the binary
+4. Build the service binary
-5. Upload the zip file to the development deployments S3 bucket
+5. Create the tfvars file to provide required values for the terraform variables
-6. Create (or update if it exists) your lambda function
-7. Insert (or update) the entry in the service table in Dynamo DB
+6. Run terraform init
+7. Run terraform plan, using the tfvars from step 5
+8. Run terraform apply, using the plan from step 7